 register your information with the City of Topeka Human Resources Department.
 Registering will allow us to notify you of upcoming testing dates for the Police Officer Physical Ability Test (POPAT) and written Civil Service examination.
 There are no filing fees.

 Members of the Police Department administer the Police Officers Physical Abilities Test (POPAT with oversight by the Civil Service Commission).
-This test is administered prior to the written test.
-Both the POPAT and written exam are required to be given at least once a year, but can be given more often based on the need to fill vacancies.
+This test is administered immediately after the written test and only those candidates who pass the written test move on to the POPAT.
 This test is designed to test your physical ability to perform the essential job functions of a patrol officer to include the pursuing and subduing of a fleeing adult male suspect.
 The test requires you to complete the following stations:

 The POPAT is administered and certified by a designee of the Topeka Civil Service Commission.
 Members of the Police Department assist both the Civil Service Commission and City Personnel in the testing process.